x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/build-numbers-and-release-dates.md

 > [!NOTE]
 >
-> Starting with the March 2021 Security Update (SU), we will also include build numbers for Security Updates.
+> Starting in the March 2021 Security Update (SU), we also include build numbers for Security Updates.
 >
-> RTM stands for release to manufacturing (the first version of the product).
+> RTM stands for "release to manufacturing" (the first version of the product).

-## View the build number of an Exchange server you can run one of the following:
+## View the build number of an Exchange-based server

-This section describes the various methods that you can use to view the build number of Exchange servers.
+This section describes the various methods that you can use to view the build number of servers that are running Exchange Server.

-### Option 1 (Recommended)
+### Option 1 (recommended)

-Run the [HealthChecker script](https://aka.ms/exchangehealthchecker) and check the build number.
+Run the [HealthChecker script](https://aka.ms/exchangehealthchecker), and check the build number.

 ![Screenshot of the result of HealthChecker](../media/e95bdff4-0c0c-4186-9030-d4b7bfa9dd12.png)

 ### Option 2

-Open the Exchange Management Shell and run the following command:
+Open the Exchange Management Shell, and run the following command:

 ```powershell
 Get-Command Exsetup.exe | ForEach {$_.FileVersionInfo}